huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_datasource_auth.md

   Changing this parameter will create a new resource.

-* `username` - (Optional, String) Username for accessing the security cluster or datasource.
+* `user_name` - (Optional, String) Specifies the user name for accessing the security cluster or datasource.

 * `password` - (Optional, String) The password for accessing the security cluster or datasource.
+  This parameter must be used together with `user_name`.

 * `certificate_location` - (Optional, String, ForceNew) Path of the security cluster certificate.
  Currently, only OBS paths and CER files are supported.